Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Cleaning Coppers.md

 4) Wait a couple of minutes for coins to get clean.
 It may be better start trying to explain some science at this point rather than before the coins have been put in to avoid running out of things to say.
 Some potential discussion points:
 - Would the coins come clean in water?
 Could have a cup of water as a 'control'.
 Why are these liquids better at cleaning the coins?
 - What do all of the liquids have in common?
-All acidic
+(All acidic)
 - Which of the liquids would they expect to clean the coins fastest?
 We might expect this to be the strongest acid.
-Acids can make things taste sour, which tastes the most sour?
+Acids can make things taste sour - which tastes the most sour?
 - What metal are the coins made of?
 - Why does the surface copper oxide get removed, but not the copper making up the coin?
-Copper oxide more soluble in acids than copper
+(Copper oxide is more soluble in acids than copper).
 5) Take coins out (maybe clean them with water and paper towels) and see if their predictions on what liquids clean best were correct

 **What you need to know during the experiment**